I've never been a fan of VIPER. Furthermore, I've always agreed with a widely believed opinion that VIPER is overkill for most screens of any app.

 - Profit.
 The new module can be already presented.

-I get all necessary module-specific files, classes, protocols generated.
-I can also add checkmark to create a corresponding Storyboard with ViewController inside, with necessary storyboard ID assigned.
+I get all necessary module-specific files, classes, and protocols generated.
+I can also add a checkmark to create a corresponding Storyboard with ViewController inside, with the necessary storyboard ID assigned.

 Frankly, I was feeling all that heavy overhead of VIPER during the time I was getting used to it.
-As soon as I got used to, I started to receive a lot of profit and now I consider it to be an amazingly right decision.
+As soon as I got used to it, I started to receive a lot of profit and now I consider it to be an amazingly right decision.

 Reliable.
 Not about VIPER itself, but the way I build modules guarantees their correct instantiation.
 It allows to avoid common mistakes, caused by forgetting to pass some parameter or dependency.
-Great help when the amount of modules grows up to a hundred.
+A great help when the amount of modules grows up to a hundred.

 Slim UI.
-Being dumb as a tree, ViewController is usually amazingly slim, does not keep any state, and is used just as a middleman between Presenter and View, sometimes performs some animations.
+Being dumb as a tree, ViewController is usually amazingly slim, does not keep any state, and is used just as a middleman between Presenter and View, sometimes performing some animations.

 RIP.
 Fat and unmaintainable ViewControllers.